 The type of transmission lines used: overhead transmission, sub-transmission, or underground transmission, determine the equipment necessity.
 A basic distribution system consists of substations, poles, lines, distribution feeder circuits, switches, protective equipment, primary circuits, distribution transformers, secondary’s and services to handle voltages ranging from 120-34000 volts.
 Components of the distribution system are determined by the end user to be served, customers being industrial, commercial, residential, and transportation.
 The electric power transmission and distribution equipment market size and sales revenue have been increasing, driven by the increasing office, commercial, industrial and residential needs for electrical energy.

 A major concern to be tackled by competitors in the electric power transmission and distribution equipment market is the loss of electrical energy during transmission and distribution.
-Equipment which prevent maximum loss over longer distances need to be devised.
-The power, reliability, frequency, voltage and load factor capabilities of the system need to be designed to fulfill the customers’ needs as well as be cost effective.
-Equipment need to be blackout, brownout, fault, fluctuation and climate variation resistance evaluating the investments made in them.
+Equipment that prevent maximum loss over longer distances needs to be devised.
+The power, reliability, frequency, voltage, and load factor capabilities of the system need to be designed to fulfill the customers’ needs as well as be cost-effective.
+Equipment need to be blackout, brownout, fault, fluctuation, and climate variation resistance evaluating the investments made in them.
 Wireless power transmission options are also being explored for this purpose.
-Transmission and distribution equipment need to meet protective equipment guidelines, regulatory standards of respective governments and quality, material and performance standards set by the industry regulatory body.
+Transmission and distribution equipment need to meet protective equipment guidelines, regulatory standards of respective governments and quality, material, and performance standards set by the industry regulatory body.

-Manufacturers and suppliers of electrical transmission and distribution equipment have been growing in the USA, India and China with UK, Taiwan, Germany and Turkey not far behind in manufacturing.
-Mitsubishi Electric, ABB Ltd., Tebian Electric Apparatus Stock Company Limited, Osram AG, Eaton, Crompton Greaves, BHEL, Siemens AG, GE, Larsen & Toubro, Kirloskar Ltd., Acme Electric Corporation, Schneider Electric etc. are few key players of this sector.
+Manufacturers and suppliers of electrical transmission and distribution equipment have been growing in the USA, India, and China with the U.K., Taiwan, Germany, and Turkey not far behind in manufacturing.
+Mitsubishi Electric, ABB Ltd., Tebian Electric Apparatus Stock Company Limited, Osram AG, Eaton, Crompton Greaves, BHEL, Siemens AG, GE, Larsen & Toubro, Kirloskar Ltd., Acme Electric Corporation, Schneider Electric, etc. are few key players of this sector.